dmitrykologrivko/nestjs-boilerplate/packages/core/docs/authorization.md

 In your application service use `checkEntityPermissions` function from `@nestjs-boilerplate/core` package and provide a list of instances entity permissions.
 If one of the provided permissions will return false then result with `PermissionDeniedException` exception will be returned.

-**Note:** Instance of authenticated user must be provided in extra params of the input object.
-Input object must be inherited from `BaseInput` class.

 ```typescript
 import { Repository } from 'typeorm';